brendt/stitcher.io/src/data/guide/setting-up.md

 **Note:** This approach takes a bit more rendering time, so web pages will be slower.

-To set up the developer controller, a separate virtual host should be created, pointing at `index.dev.php`.
+To set up the developer controller, a separate virtual host should be created, pointing at the `dev/` directory.

 ```xml
 <VirtualHost *:80>